You are here

 You can re-enter Housing Self Service and update your housing application which will override the first application.
 Assignments are processed at the end of May; therefore, the application must be complete by May 31st in order for it to be considered.

-For more Housing FAQ's visit Residential Services website.
+For more Housing FAQ's visit Housing Services website.

 When do I get my ID card?